pdm-project/pdm/docs/docs/usage/project.md

 !!! attention "CAUTION"
     Be careful with `remove` and `sync --clean/--pure` commands when global project is used, because it may remove packages installed in your system Python.

-## Working with a virtualenv

-Although PDM enforces PEP 582 by default, it also allows users to install packages into the virtualenv.
-It is controlled by the configuration item `python.use_venv`.
-When it is set to `True`, PDM will use the virtualenv if:

-- a virtualenv is already activated.
-- any of `venv`, `.venv`, `env` is a valid virtualenv folder.

-Besides, when `python.use_venv` is on and the interpreter path given is a venv-like path, PDM will reuse that venv directory as well.

-For enhanced virtualenv support such as virtualenv management and auto-creation, please go for [pdm-venv](https://github.com/pdm-project/pdm-venv), which can be installed as a plugin.

 ## Import project metadata from existing project files

 If you are already other package manager tools like Pipenv or Poetry, it is easy to migrate to PDM.